 I always wanted to be a writer, as far back as high school when I wrote stories for the school newspaper and then went home and wrote parodies of the same stories to amuse myself and my friends.
-I thought then, and still think that writing is a very cool thing to do with one’s life.
+The funny story was always a lot more satisfying than the straight one.